 }

-Remove the public ACL from your request or disable S3 Block Public Access
+Remove the public ACL from your request or turn off S3 Block Public Access

-If you're passing a public ACL, such as public-read or authenticated-read in your PUT request, it makes the S3 object public.
+If you're passing a public ACL, such as public-read or authenticated-read in your PUT request, then the public ACL makes the S3 object public.
 If the S3 Block Public Access feature is turned on for this account or bucket, then your upload request is denied.

-Note: It's not a best practice to make an object public unless your use case requires it.
+Note: It's a best practice to only make an object public if your use case requires it.

 To successfully upload the object as a publicly available object, modify the S3 Block Access feature as required.
 If your use case doesn't require making the object publicly available, then remove the mentioned public ACL from the PUT request.

-For configuring the S3 Block Public Access settings at the account level, see Configuring block public access settings for your account.
-For configuring settings at the bucket level, see Configuring block public access settings for your S3 buckets.
-Also, see The meaning of "public".
+To configure the S3 Block Public Access settings at the account level, see Configuring block public access settings for your account.
+To configure settings at the bucket level, see Configuring block public access settings for your S3 buckets.
+Also, for more information about public access settings, see The meaning of "public".

 Review service control policies for AWS Organizations

-If you use AWS Organizations, check if the service control policies explicitly deny S3 actions.
-If so, modify the policy as desired.
+If you use AWS Organizations, then check if the service control policies explicitly deny Amazon S3 actions.
+If so, then modify the policy as desired.

 Related information